itsnikx1523/Secure_Banking/README.md

 # vuln-bank-devsecops
 Using the Vulnerable Bank App project to teach Engineers how to automate security testing of vulnerable applications in the CI/CD Pipeline.

-Here’s a polished **GitHub project description** you can use for your repository **SecureBanking**.
-It’s written in a professional style that recruiters and hiring managers will appreciate:

----

 ## 📌 SecureBanking